gitpan/Hashids/README.md

     Decode a hash string into its number (or numbers.)
 Returns either a simple scalar if it is a single number, an arrayref of numbers if it decrypted a set, or `undef` if given bad input.
-Use [ref](https://metacpan.org/pod/ref) on the result to ensure proper usage.
+Use ["ref" in perlfunc](https://metacpan.org/pod/perlfunc#ref) on the result to ensure proper usage.

     You can also retrieve the result as a proper list by assigning it to an array variable, by doing so you will always get a list of one or more